Guides to Melbourne

 The Hospitality Edit

-As cities continue to densify, our need to find quality of life in the everyday increases.
+Our need to find quality of life in the everyday is constantly increasing.
 We’ve come to realise that living well is no longer confined to high days and holidays, it is essential to our daily urban life.

-Our unrivalled hospitality design experience enables us to layer up the design thinking and create better places for people to live, work and play.
-Here we present some of our latest projects and show you how we approach design environments that allow us to live well and travel well.
+Bates Smart's unrivalled hospitality design experience enables us to layer design thinking and practice to create better places for people to live, work and play.
+Here we present some of our latest projects, each with a hospitality overlay, designed to help us live well and travel well.

 Bates Smart Melbourne